gutsy-robot/sac/README.md

 	conda env create -f environment.yml
 	source activate sac
 	```

+6. For simple_obstacle environment
+	1. `git clone git@github.com:Ankur-Deka/Learning-is-a-MUST.git` in the same directory where you clone `sac`

 The environment should be ready to run.
 See examples section for examples of how to train and simulate the agents.